kubeshark/docs/src/pages/en/integration_credentials.md

 ## AWS S3

-AWS S3 credentials are requires to export forensics in the form of PCAP files to an S3 bucket which is an immutable datastore.
+AWS S3 can be used to export forensics in the form of PCAP files (or any other files) to an immutable datastore.

-The following credentials are necessary:
+The following credentials are necessary to use AWS S3:

 - AWS Access Key ID
 - AWS Secret Access Key

-Additional AWS S3 properties:
+Additional required AWS S3 properties:
 - AWS Region
 - AWS S3 Bucket